sh0416/clrcmd/README.md

 Contrastive Learning: Relaxed Contextualized word Mover Distance (CLRCMD)
 ==================

-This repository reproduces the experimental result reported in the paper.
+This repository reproduces the experimental result of CLRCMD (pronounced as "clear command") reported in [the paper](https://arxiv.org/abs/2202.13196) to be appeared in ACL 2022 main track.

 ## 0. Download checkpoints
 We want to upload model registry such as huggingface hub to make our model easily accessible, but due to the complicated process, we just manually upload the checkpoint to our gdrive.